perchouli/codernitydb/docs/design.rst

 Insert
 ^^^^^^

-Incomming data is at first processed in *id* index.
+Incoming data is at first processed in *id* index.
 Then it goes through ``make_key_value`` method, in next stage the value is stored in *storage*, and at last the metadata is stored in *index*.
 Then the procedure is repeated for other indexes.